stevemclaugh/preservation-torrent/README.md

     📄 README.txt
 ```

 ### The fewer files in a torrent, the better.

-- Each dataset should be distributed as one ZIP file (or similar archive format) and a corresponding JSON metadata file.
+- Each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.

 - Each torrent should be capped at 400–500 individual files.
-If a single torrent points to >1000 files, BitTorrent clients may slow down or crash.
+If a single torrent points to >1000 files, participants' clients may slow down or crash.

+### Metadata for all datasets, along with checksums and BitTorrent magnet links, should be available for download from a trusted source.

 ### Datasets need not be bundled thematically.